shetyeshail/blog/_drafts/2020-11-14-My-Self-Hosted-Stack.md

 I started with a Ubuntu 20.04 server, assigned my DNS with the Cloudflare CDN that I use for everything on my site, and got to work.

+## DNS Settings

+Create an **A record** in wherever you manage your domain DNS settings.
+I use Cloudflare CDN for mine so I created A records for the subdomains `portainer`, `bw`, and `nc`.
+Make sure to put the IP address of your domain name in the IP address field.

 ## Ubuntu Server

 First I spun up a new Ubuntu 20.04 server instance.
 I updated the list of packages and installed some prereq packages.
 Setting up unattended-upgrades allows the system to download and install system updates itself in the background.
 ```
 sudo apt-get update
 sudo apt-get install apt-transport-https ca-certificates curl software-properties-common unattended-upgrades